valit-stack/Valit.Docs/docs/getting-started/index.rst

 Creating basic validator
 -------------------------
-In order to create a validator you new to go through few steps.
+In order to create a validator you need to go through few steps.
 It's worth mentioning that not all of them are mandatory.
 The steps are:

 - creating new instance of validator using ``Create()`` static method
 - choosing validation :doc:`strategy <../strategies/index>` using ``WithStrategy()`` method **(not required)**